SulmanK/Blog/docs/writing/posts/reddit_text_insight_sentiment_cloud.md

 ###### Comments Processing

 Similar to posts, we also preprocess Reddit comments to ensure data quality.
-The following code snippet demonstrates how we parse, filter, and clean comments stored in JSONB format:
+The following code snippet demonstrates how we parse, filter, and clean comments stored in JSON format:

 ```python
 def preprocess_comments(df):